 Mee Heng Low

 Enjoy the history of San Luis Obispo’s Mee Heng Low Chinese restaurant, located in San Luis Obispo’s Chinatown.
 The San Luis Obispo historic district consists of seven listed historic structures, with only four of them Chinese-associated, one of which is Mee Heng Low Noodle House.
-While upstairs jazz night festivities are on pause during Covid-19 restrictions, indoor dining has resumed and takeout continues.

 Owner Russell Kwong follows in the footsteps of his chef father, Paul, who purchased the Mee Heng Low business in 2009.
 As the third owners of the restaurant, the Kwong’s have close ties with the founding owners family, the Gins, who still own the historic building.